Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plain.

 Likewise, she wasn't asking Casey for help, as Limbaugh suggested.

-Our discussion of the issues, values, and politics surrounding the story is something that he stands by, and I do.
+Limbaugh's chief of staff, H.R.
+Kit Carson in New York, said, While they regret the improper sourcing of the information, our discussion of the issues, values, and politics surrounding the story is something that he stands by, and I do.

 He doesn't even know me.

-Because Casey is the one who read her comments to the Federal Reserve Chief.
+Now, look, their grievance, I'm telling you, their grievance here is with Casey because Casey is the one who read her comments to the Federal Reserve Chief.

-We need to reprioritize, pretty much we have reprioritized.
+Pretty much we have reprioritized.

-The house payment is first, then daycare and so forth.
+The house payment is first, then daycare, and so forth.

-And Bob Casey was using her comment to try to convince Bernanke and anybody else who is listening, just exactly how rotten the U.S. economy is, how hopeless and horrible it is.
+And Bob Casey was using her comment to try to convince Bernanke and anybody else who is listening just exactly how rotten the U.S. economy is, how hopeless and horrible it is.

 A single mother with two having to put food last.